bjh7242/ModSecurity-pcap/README.md

 # ModSecurity-pcap
 Have you ever wanted to run ModSecurity out of line without a webserver?
 Have you been told it's impossible?
-ModSecurity v3 makes anything possimpible!
+ModSecurity v3 makes anything possible!
 This is the ModSecurity v3 connector for a pcap file.

 This is also a good example of how to use libmodsecurity's C++ interfaces.